RahilRahM/Translation_Microservice/README.md

 ## API Endpoints

-For direct testing without Kafka:
+For direct testing without using Kafka:

 ```
 POST /api/translate
 ```

+This endpoint is accessible through the API Gateway at `http://localhost:8083/api/translate`.

 Example request:
 ```bash